Tricuspid valve regurgitation

 Different exercise tests help measure your activity tolerance and monitor your heart's response to physical exertion.
 If you are unable to exercise, medications to mimic the effect of exercise on your heart may be used.

 In this procedure, doctors insert a long, thin tube (catheter) into a blood vessel in your groin, arm or neck and guide it to your heart using X-ray imaging.
 A special dye injected through the catheter helps your doctor see the blood flow through your heart, blood vessels and valves, and allows your doctor to check for abnormalities inside the heart and lungs.
+The pressure in the heart chambers and blood vessels can also be checked during this procedure.

 Your treatment may include: